Chapelton, Aberdeenshire: Neighbourhoods

 The Outline Planning Permission proposes the development of over four thousand houses, along with shops, offices, parks and schools.
 These houses will be located in four neighbourhoods with one town centre, including a main high street.
 Longer-term, the Chapelton site can accommodate up to 8,000 houses within seven neighbourhoods.

 The town masterplan was developed in consultation with over 5,000 local residents in 2010, as well as local professionals, Council officers and Scottish national agencies.
 Feedback received during this consultation process has shaped critical elements of the town, as well as the architectural plans.

-The town is being built on land owned by David Carnegie, 4th Duke of Fife, who is also the director of the Elsick Development Company which is overseeing the development, and four local farming families.
+The town is being built on a consortium of land, the majority of which is owned by David Carnegie, 4th Duke of Fife, who is also the director of the Elsick Development Company which is overseeing the development, and four local farming families.

 Cairnhill

 The first neighbourhood to be completed, Cairnhill, is situated on a 270-acre site near Newtonhill.
 The first part of the neighbourhood, centred on Hume Square and the 250 houses surrounding it has been completed.
 Hume Square is Chapelton's first public green, lined with traditional terraced houses and the town's first businesses.